hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 really Kshatriyas.
 Then King Drupada came to know who they were and was greatly delighted.

-Though at first much objection was raised, it was declared by Vyâsa that such a marriage was allowable for these princes, and it was permitted.
+Though at first much objection was raised, it was declared by Vyāsa that such a marriage was allowable for these princes, and it was permitted.
 So the king Drupada had to yield to this polyandrous marriage, and the princess was married to the five sons of Pandu.